XRCC Tutorial - Pinball

 Enable Bumpers and Slingshots Physics

-- For the bumpers and the slingshots at the pinball machine middle, we want them to contact the ball and have fixed positions.
+- For the bumpers and the slingshots in the pinball machine's middle section, we want them to contact the ball and have fixed positions.
 Select the machine's bumpers and slingshots then open the "Inspector".
-Select "Enable Physics" and "Static" under physics tab.
+Select "Enable Physics" and "Static" under the physics tab.

 Enable Buttons Interactable